John Constable (writer): Life

+In 2020 he moved to Glastonbury, drawing on his first year living in the town for his book 'Grail' (2022).

 Plays

 John Constable's first play, Black Mas, was inspired by a visit to the Trinidad Carnival in 1982.
 It explores the adventures of two white British musicians visiting Trinidad for fresh inspiration and getting out of their depth under the heady influence of Carnival.
 The Guardians Robin Thornber wrote: "It's a powerful piece that works on many levels, using the exotic trappings of its setting to cast its spell, but probing incessantly into the murky depths of racial and sexual mythology."
 The play, directed by Roland Rees for Foco Novo, opened at the New End Theatre, Hampstead followed by a UK tour.
 Other early work includes The Fit Up (Nuffield Theatre Southampton) and The Complete Casanova (Proteus-Horshoe Theatre, Croydon Warehouse).
 He was commissioned by RADA to write Hot Fondue, a contemporary play loosely based on Schnitzler's La Ronde, directed by Roland Rees14.

 In the 1990s, having worked with physical theatre director David Glass on the devised show Bozo's Dead, he was commissioned to write the stage adaptation of Gormenghast for the David Glass Ensemble.
 His 1994 play Tulip Futures concerned Tulip mania, the seventeenth century speculation on tulips which nearly bankrupt the Dutch economy.
 Tulip Futures was nominated for the Peggy Ramsay Award.Iceman is a black comedy about the war on drugs: an undercover policeman gets so deep into his cover, he winds up busting himself.
 It was short-listed for the Verity Bargate Award and produced by Brute Farce at the White Bear Theatre, Kennington.

 In 1995, Constable wrote and performed I Was an Alien Sex God, directed by Di Sherlock.
 The show opened in London at Battersea Arts Centre, followed by a popular and critically acclaimed run on the Edinburgh Fringe.
 Ian Shuttleworth's review began by quoting its most memorable line: '...
 "Let's get this straight, Commissioner - you're saying that if David Bowie and I have sex, it'll destroy the universe?"
 John Constable fully exploits his passing resemblance to the Thin White Duke in his mind-blowingly weird one-man show which takes in acid trips, mind-body transference, quantum physics, Berlin gay clubs and the end of the world as we know it.'